The Comprehensive Guide to Nonprofit Automation

 Events are a big deal in the nonprofit sector; many nonprofit organizations depend on one or two big fundraisers each year to fill their coffers.
 But huge galas or fun runs or art auctions don’t just happen on their own—they require a lot of administrative work.

 Luckily software developers are way ahead of you, and there are plenty of applications that can help you streamline your event.
-Promotion, registration, and data management (a recurring theme in this post) can all be handled at least in part by software like Eventbrite for Nonprofits and Wild Apricot.
+Promotion, registration, and data management (a recurring theme in this post) can all be handled at least in part by software like Eventbrite for Nonprofits.
 If you use the tools available efficiently, you might even be able to enjoy one of your events for once.